-Wall Street dips as focus shifts to Fed
+Wall Street flat on mixed earnings; all eyes on Fed

 A Commerce Department report showed U.S. economic growth slowed less than expected in the third quarter as declining business investment was offset by resilient consumer spending and a rebound in exports, further allaying financial market fears of a recession.

-Nearly half of the S&P 500 companies have posted quarterly results so far, of which 77.1% have beaten profit estimates.
-Still, analysts are expecting a 1.9% drop in third-quarter earnings, according to Refinitiv data.
+More than half of the S&P 500 companies have posted quarterly results so far, of which 74.1% have beaten profit estimates.
+Still, analysts are expecting a 1.6% drop in third-quarter earnings, according to Refinitiv data.

-General Electric Co (GE.N) jumped 10% after the industrial conglomerate beat quarterly profit estimates and raised its cash forecast for the year.

-Yum Brands Inc (YUM.N) slid 9.8% after it missed quarterly profit expectations, hit by a write down in the value of its investment in delivery company GrubHub (GRUB.N) and unrelenting troubles at its Pizza Hut chain.

-Shares of tech heavyweights Apple Inc (AAPL.O) and Facebook Inc (FB.O) also fell marginally ahead of their earnings reports after markets close.
+Shares of tech giant Apple Inc (AAPL.O) and social media company Facebook Inc (FB.O) fell ahead of their earnings reports after markets close.

-Among other stocks, Mattel Inc (MAT.O) surged nearly 17% after the U.S. toymaker reported a surprise jump in quarterly revenue on higher demand for newer models of its flagship Barbie brand and dolls based on Korean pop-sensation BTS.

-Johnson & Johnson (JNJ.N) rose 2.5% as the company said 15 new tests found no asbestos in a bottle of baby powder that the U.S. Food and Drug Administration says tested positive for trace amounts of asbestos.
+Among other stocks, Johnson & Johnson (JNJ.N) rose 2% as the company said 15 new tests found no asbestos in a bottle of baby powder that the U.S. Food and Drug Administration says tested positive for trace amounts of asbestos.
 FDA said it stands by its finding.

-Health insurer Centene Corp (CNC.N) gained 6.4% after WellCare Health Plans (WCG.N), which it is buying, posted third quarter earnings well ahead of Wall Street targets.
+Mattel Inc (MAT.O) surged nearly 18% after the U.S. toymaker reported a surprise jump in quarterly revenue on higher demand for newer models of its flagship Barbie brand and dolls based on Korean pop-sensation BTS.

-Declining issues outnumbered advancers for a 1.61-to-1 ratio on the NYSE and a 1.75-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.46-to-1 ratio on the NYSE and a 1.60-to-1 ratio on the Nasdaq.

-The S&P index recorded four new 52-week highs and no new lows, while the Nasdaq recorded 27 new highs and 34 new lows.
+The S&P index recorded six new 52-week highs and three new lows, while the Nasdaq recorded 39 new highs and 40 new lows.

 Reporting by Arjun Panchadar and Medha Singh in Bengaluru; Editing by Anil D'Silva